mytardis/mytardis/docs/ref/app_migration.rst

 The migration app supports the orderly migration of data files between different storage locations under the control of a single MyTardis instance.
 The secondary storage locations are essentially "dumb" consisting in the simple case of nothing more than an off-the-shelf WebDAV server.

-The app provides the "migratefiles" django admin command for migrating datafiles.
-It can migrate (or mirror) data associated with manually selected Datafiles, Datasets or Experiments, or it can use a scoring system to select Datafiles for migration.
+The app provides three django admin commands:

+  * The "migratefiles" command can migrate (or mirror) data associated with manually selected Datafiles, Datasets or Experiments, or it can use a scoring system to select Datafiles for migration.

-The app also provides the "archive" django admin command for creating offline archives.
-These consist of all of the data files for an Experiment and METS format "manifest" that includes all Experiment / Dataset / Datafile metadata.
+  * The "archive" command creates offline archives consisting of all of the data files for an Experiment and METS format "manifest" that includes all Experiment / Dataset / Datafile metadata.
 Archives can be saved as local files, or saved via a transfer provider.
 In the latter case, an record is added to the Archive table to facilitate later retrieval.

+  * The "archivelist" command allows you to search and list the Archive table to identify previously created archives by user, experiment title, experiment id and/or date range.

 TO DO:

  * Provide a framework that allows migrations to be run on a schedule, and the selection of files for migration is based on tailorable criteria, and is aware of storage availability.
+(Meanwhile, cron jobs work.)

  * Once the datafile has migrated, the default behaviour of MyTardis when the user attempts to fetch / view the Datafile is to fetch back a temporary copy.
 Arrange that the temporary copy can be cached and/or reinstated locally.
 Arrange that the files can be retrieved directly from the secondary store to the user's web browser.
 (The last would involve some kind of SSO involving MyTardis and the secondary store's web server.)